Chapter 25 : Carry That Weight

 Confused, I looked back at Sirius.
 “His dad is really ill,” he explained.
 I returned to watching the Head Boy and Girl – Lily was hugging James, and he thanked her for her support.
 With a slightly red face, he then headed up the dormitory stairs, and Lily marched back across the common room in a dignified manner and returned to reading her book.

 Shortly before I left the Gryffindor common room for the night, I met up with Lily to discuss our new Runes translation, and in response to it we wrote up some silly runic poetry full of double entendres.
 Eventually I asked her how she was liking being Head Girl.
-She discussed how much work it was, but how rewarding… and half of what she said was about James.
+She discussed how much work it was, but how rewarding… and even mentioned that she was starting to enjoy working with James.

 “He’s really changed a lot this past year, you know,” she said, more to herself than to me.